dom7kim/vocab_table/README.md

 ## License

-Snap 'n' Solve is licensed under the MIT License.
+This app is licensed under the MIT License.
 See the [LICENSE](./LICENSE) file for details.